rails/rails/guides/source/association_basics.md

 Delegated Types
 ----------------

-[`Single Table Inheritance (STI)`](#single-table-inheritance-sti) works best when there is little difference between subclasses and their attributes, but includes all attributes of all subclasses you need to create a single table.
+[`Single Table Inheritance (STI)`](#single-table-inheritance-sti) works best when there is little difference between subclasses and their attributes, but it includes all attributes of all subclasses in a single table.

-The disadvantage of this approach is that it results in bloat to that table.
-Since it will even include attributes specific to a subclass that aren't used by anything else.
+The disadvantage of this approach is that it can result in table bloat, as the table will include attributes specific to each subclass, even if they aren't used by others.

-In the following example, there are two Active Record models that inherit from the same "Entry" class which includes the `subject` attribute.
+In the following example, there are two Active Record models that inherit from the same `Entry` class which includes the `subject` attribute.

 ```ruby
 # Schema: entries[ id, type, subject, created_at, updated_at]